LiamTheronC/Waymo-Motion-Preprocess/README.md

 ---

 ## How to use
-run the execution file for train/val/test dataset.
+Run the execution file for train/val/test dataset.
 ```
 python preprocess_exe.py train --downsample-factor=10 --type-feats=vp
 ```
 > In the original lane graph, the `sample distance` of the lane centerlines is approximately `0.5m`.
-It's recommended to have the graph downsampled by 10.
+It's recommended to downsample the graph by a factor of 10.
 Users could modify the downsample rate `--downsample-factor` accordingly.
 ---

 ## What's in the preprocessed data
 The preprocessed data is a `dict()` with `keys` including:

 ```
-data
+Data
    └──'scenario_id'
    └──'time_stamps'
    └──'current_time_index',